Top things to do in Amsterdam

 8. Rent a boat

 Make your Amsterdam visit truly unforgettable by hiring a boat!
 Sail along the Amsterdam canals and see the city from a totally different perspective.
-Amsterdam Boat Experience offers various luxury boats, with skipper, that show you the city’s most beautiful places from the water.
+ABE offers various luxury boats, with skipper, that show you the city’s most beautiful places from the water.
 Hire an open boat with drinks, or book a canal tour with food, such as lunch.
 Get ready to enjoy amazing views and Amsterdam!

 9. The 9 Straatjes

 The 9 Straatjes are 9 attractive shopping streets situated in a stunning part of Amsterdam around Prinsengracht, Keizersgracht and Herengracht.
 With attractive shops in historic buildings, ranging from cosy shops, quirky vintage shops and great little eateries and cafés, this is a truly charming neighbourhood, popular with both locals and visitors.

 10. Rollende Keukens

 Rolling Kitchens is a free food truck festival with a cosy Amsterdam atmosphere.
 Between 29 May and 2 June 2019, the outdoor site at Westergasfabriek is taken over by food trucks.
 Here, you can sample all kinds of delicious dishes, wines, beers and other tasty drinks, freshly prepared or poured.
 So, what will it be?
 A pizza slice?
 Something from the BBQ?
 A vegan treat?
 Or a culinary masterpiece?
 The Rolling Kitchens festival has it all, tasty food and drink, a wonderful atmosphere and great music!
 Feel free to bring a blanket to sit on.
 Tempted?
 Travel by bike or by bus (bus 21) or tram (tram 21) – get off at the Van Hallstraat tram/bus stop.